eickeee/WakeOnLan/README.md

 * Scanning for online network devices
 * Save devices in a favorite list
 * Manually wake devices
+* New: Choose your preferred wol port and CIRD
 * Supports different layouts for different devices to improve usability (see Screenshot folder)
 * Material Design with modern elements
 * Data Binding